jacobvinzent/qlik_m2m_impersonation/README.md

 2. Node.js installed

 ## Config file
 If you want to reuse your variables for multiple tests, then you can add a file called config.json in the directory and enter the values here.
 Then you will not be prompted during the installation.
-All values needs to be filled.
+All values need to be filled.
 Format of config.json is:

 ```json
 {